 There are three volcanic zones on Kilimanjaro—Shira, Kibo, and Mawenzi.
 Both Shira and Mawenzi are inactive, but Kibo, on the other hand, remains dormant, which means it could erupt again.
 The last massive eruption transpired 360,000 years ago.

 Facts about mount Kilimanjaro #7: Only 2/3 of climbers reach the summit due to altitude problems

 There are about 35,00 people who try their best to climb Kilimanjaro each year.
 However, altitude problems like the following force the climbers to turn back:

 - high-altitude cerebral edema (HACE)

 Thus, only two-thirds out of 35,000 people can climb the Uhuru Peak successfully.

-Fact #8: Mount Kilimanjaro is rich in ecological system
+Facts about mount Kilimanjaro #8: Mount Kilimanjaro is rich in ecological system

 The ecological system on Kilimanjaro is rich and diverse.
 It consists of rainforest, cultivated land, heath, moorland, arctic summit, and alpine desert.

-Fact #9: Bernard Goosen conquered the mountain twice in a wheelchair
+Facts about mount Kilimanjaro #9: Bernard Goosen conquered the mountain twice in a wheelchair

 If you doubt that you can climb the highest mountain in Africa, you might stop doubting yourself after this.
 Bernard Goosen, a South African, was able to reach the peak twice with his wheelchair!